Internships and placements

 There are also insight weeks which are usually aimed at first year students as an introduction to a specific role or industry, and may also be targeted to underrepresented groups; these typically take place in Spring.

 As a result of the coronavirus lockdown, virtual internships have become more widespread - these might be group sessions delivered on specific dates or an online programme you can do in your own time which give an idea of the tasks and function of a specific role.
-These should be free to take part in.
+These do be free to take part in, they vary in length but can be very flexible and often provide really worthwhile opportunities.
 Examples include the Bright Network and Forage.
 Have a look at the Guide to Virtual Internships by RateMyPlacement.

 Career and Employability Services runs programmes for both undergraduates and recent graduates to gain valuable work experience: